sooda/rotuli/design.rst

 Early design plans
 ==================

+None of this is perfectly accurate anymore; this is a brain dump to bootstrap planning.

-I looked at several simple generators (i don't want a wordpress-sized thing) and most were too large, some were okay, some too hardcoded for, e.g., very post-centric approach, and I just wanted to learn me some Rust.
+I looked at several simple generators (stuff like wordpress is too big, too dynamic, incompatible with git) and most were too large, some were okay, some too hardcoded for, e.g., very post-centric approach, and I just wanted to learn me some Rust.
 Previously, I was planning to write this in Python, or to find one made in Python so I'd know how to hack it.
 I guess Jekyll would be good enough, too, just quickly skimmed it.